We are only five days until the all important midterm elections.

 People are upset.

-I'm not saying those other things aren't shouldn't be discussed and figured out, okay, fine.
+I'm not saying those other things should be discussed and figured out.

-But the top priorities and inflation and cost.
+But the top priority is inflation and cost.

 This administration has driven it.

-We're feeling it uh with the with the electricity prices, gas prices, lack of kerosene and heating oil.
+We're feeling it with the electricity prices, gas prices, lack of kerosene and heating oil.

-That's a reality that's gonna come this January when it gets really cold out.
+That's a reality that's going to come this January when it gets really cold out.

-And uh and folks have had enough, and that's why they they want to change.
+And folks have had enough, and that's why they want to change.

-You can't you can't ask Washington to change and keep sending the same people back, right?
+You can't ask Washington to change and keep sending the same people back, right?

-And that's why you're gonna see a whole lot of new faces down in DC in a couple weeks.
+And that's why you're going to see a whole lot of new faces down in D.C. in a couple of weeks.

-General Bulldog, you know, we're Americans now are at a 41 year high of inflation.
+General Bulldog, you know, Americans now are at a 41-year high of inflation.

-We now are paying the highest gas prices we've ever paid, and it's about to go higher because Joe Biden already depleted it the strategic uh petroleum reserves.
+We now are paying the highest gas prices we've ever paid, and it's about to go higher because Joe Biden already depleted the strategic petroleum reserves.

-Um this this threat to New England in terms of not of a having a blackout and B not having enough natural gas and oil for people to heat their homes, that should scare the living daylights out of everybody in New England and frankly all across the country that needs heat.
+This threat to New England in terms of not of A, having a blackout and B, not having enough natural gas and oil for people to heat their homes, that should scare the living daylights out of everybody in New England, frankly, all across the country that needs heat.

 Well, you're absolutely right.

-She didn't talk about inflation, she didn't talk about supply chains, she didn't talk about um you know the shortages of diesel, the shortages of natural gas, kerosene, the whole nine yards, fentanyl, the border situation or anything until I pulled her back into reality.
+She didn't talk about the shortages of diesel, the shortages of natural gas, kerosene, the whole nine-yard fentanyl, the border situation or anything until I pulled her back into reality.

 She kept trying to deflect them.